patchthecode/patchthecode.github.io/RangeSelection.md

 ## Two-Tap range selection
 ___

-Your calendar design might include a range selection that behaves like this:
+But what if your calendar has a range selection design that behaves like this?

 1. User taps first date
 2. User taps second date